-CEPS Summer School 2018 on Economic and Financial Governance of the European Union
+CEPS Summer School 2018 - Economic and Financial Governance in the EU

-- Policy implications of major trends in finance (digitalisation, Brexit and climate change)
+- Policy implications of major trends in finance (digitalisation, Brexit)

 The ideal candidates for the Summer School are academics, civil servants from EU institutions, national ministries, local or regional government agencies, central banks and professionals from the private sector who are interested in learning about real-life economic and financial policy issues within the EMU.

-Completion of a Master degree in economics, finance, law or political science.
+Completion of a MA Degree in economics, finance, law or political science.

 Venue: CEPS, 1 Place du Congrés, Brussels